Ronan Farrow

 Satchel Ronan O'Sullivan Farrow (born December 19, 1987) is an American journalist.
-The son of actress Mia Farrow and filmmaker Woody Allen, he is best known for his investigative reporting of allegations of sexual abuse against film producer Harvey Weinstein, which was published in The New Yorker magazine.
+The son of actress Mia Farrow and filmmaker Woody Allen, he is known for his investigative reporting on sexual abuse allegations against film producer Harvey Weinstein, which was published in The New Yorker magazine.
 The magazine won the 2018 Pulitzer Prize for Public Service for this reporting, sharing the award with The New York Times.
+Farrow has worked for UNICEF and as a government advisor.

-Early life
+Early life and education

 Farrow was born on December 19, 1987, in New York City to actress Mia Farrow and filmmaker Woody Allen.
 He is their only biological child.
 His mother's family is Catholic and his father is Jewish.
 His given names honor National Baseball Hall of Fame pitcher Satchel Paige and maternal grandmother, Irish-American actress Maureen O'Sullivan.
 Now known as Ronan, he was given the surname "Farrow" to avoid confusion.
 His siblings have the surnames Previn, from those born or adopted during his mother's marriage to composer Andre Previn, and Farrow, for children she adopted after she and Previn divorced.

 As a child, Farrow skipped grades in school and took courses with the Center for Talented Youth at Johns Hopkins University.
 At age 11, he began his studies at Bard College at Simon's Rock, later transferring to Bard College for a Bachelor of Arts in philosophy.
-He graduated at age 15, the youngest to do so at that institution.
+He graduated at age 15, the youngest to do so at the institution.

 He entered Yale Law School, from which he received a Juris Doctor in 2009.
-He later passed the New York State Bar examination.
+He then passed the New York State Bar examination.
 Selected as a Rhodes Scholar, Farrow earned a Doctor of Philosophy in political science from the University of Oxford, where he was a student of Magdalen College.
+His dissertation was titled "Shadow armies: political representation and strategic reality in America's proxy wars" and was supervised by Desmond King.